amaiya/ktrain/examples/README.md

   - [topic modeling](#lda):  unsupervised learning from unlabeled text data
   - [document similarity with one-class learning](#docsim): given a sample of interesting documents, find and score new documents that are semantically similar to it using One-Class text classification
   - [document recommender system](#docrec):  given text from a sample document, recommend documents that are semantically similar to it from a larger corpus
+  - [Shallow NLP](#shallownlp):  a small collection of miscellaneous text utilities amenable to being used on machines with only a CPU available (no GPU required)
 - `vision`:
   - [image classification](#imageclass):  models for image datasetsimage classification examples using various models and datasets
 - `graphs`: